blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 After a successful validation of a user login, the application must also start a session which contains the "cross site request forgery" token.

-From the randomizer class we are generating the token we want by using a secure cryptographic function SecureRandom csprng = new SecureRandom();
+From the Randomizer class we are generating the token we want by using a secure cryptographic function SecureRandom csprng = new SecureRandom();

 Then we generate a long value token containing a high entropy